Camp Covid-19 Policies

 Staff will complete a basic health check and screening to ensure your child is asymptomatic when they arrive.
 Your child will also be monitored throughout the day.

 If your child becomes sick at our program, they will be separated in an isolation room and supervised by one of our staff members who will keep a 6-meter distance.
 We will notify you to pick up your child immediately.
-If it is appropriate and feasible, we will place a mask on your child.
-Our facility will be thoroughly disinfected.
+Our facility will be thoroughly disinfected once the child has been removed from each location.

 If you have any questions, please reach out.